Governors and Delegates

 State Policy on Climate Change Law

 The financing of Window A supported the development and regulation of the State Policy on Climate Change Law and its respective governance structure.
-The law has among its objectives making economic development compatible with the reduction of greenhouse gas emissions policies, complying with global standards of competitiveness and environmental performance, as well as ensuring the participation of indigenous, quilombolas, and traditional peoples and communities.
+The law aims to make economic development compatible with greenhouse gas emissions reduction policies, comply with global standards of competitiveness and environmental performance, and ensure the participation of Indigenous Peoples, quilombolas, and traditional peoples and communities.

 Outcomes:

-• Drafting of State Climate Change Policy, and establishment of governance structures.
+- Drafting of the State Climate Change Policy

-• Testing and implementation of animal traceability system;
+- Testing and implementation of an animal traceability system

-• Definition of Priority Area for integrated actions in the State;
+- Definition of priority areas for integrated actions within the state

-• Institution of government priorities for Environmental and Land Regularization for those who adhere to the Sustainable Territories
+- Institution of government priorities for environmental and land regularization for participants in Sustainable Territories initiatives

 Local Partner: TNC – Brazil